 Hello-- My name is Igor Grgić.
-I'm IT system engineer (SAP and Oracle).
-I work in IT department of one food corporation in Croatia.
+I'm IT system engineer (SAP and Oracle) and I work in IT department of one food corporation in Croatia.

 In my free time I'm occupied with my true life passions.
 These passions include Remote Viewing (a.k.a.
 Nonlocal Perception / Anomalous Cognition), Dream Interpretation and other Psi phenomenon, and also Forex trading.
 My latest passion is studying original teachings of Kabbalah.

 My involvement in Remote Viewing started in early 2014 when I took a home-based Remote Viewing class at a company trying to train new remote viewers.
 Soon after, I joined online RV community and organization called 'Applied Precognition Project'.
 Also in 2014, I formed my Associative Remote Viewing (ARV) group named P7B involving up to nine remote viewers.
 We were and we still are predicting outcomes to sports games and Forex market.

 In my RV work I conducted and was involved in numerous ARV trials and ARV projects as a Manager, Tasker, Analyst and Trader.
-In last three years I analysed about 600 RV transcripts/sessions.
+In last three years I analysed around 600+ RV transcripts/sessions.
 I conducted series using ARV software known as CAS (Computer Assisted Scoring) which was developed by Mr. Ed May, Ph.D., former director of US government-sponsored remote viewing project STARGATE.
 Also, I'm doing an exploratory ARV series in cooperation with parapsychologist Mr. Tressoldi, Ph.D.

-As a result of all my work with ARV I coded and developed a computer program to help me conduct and manage ARV trials.
+As a result of all my work with ARV I designed and developed a computer program to help me conduct and manage ARV trials.
 A quick ARV refresher: we normaly use Associative Remote Viewing for predicting an outcome of event through associating possible event outcomes with different photo targets and then using Remote Viewing to describe and sketch the target associated with what will be event’s actualized outcome.